devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-3.md

 The dynamic programming approach effectively solves the 0/1 Knapsack Problem by building up solutions to subproblems and using them to find the optimal solution for the overall problem.
 This method ensures that all possible combinations are considered while avoiding redundant calculations, leading to an optimal solution.

-## 17) Solve the following 0/1 Knapsack Problem using Dynamic Programming.
+## <mark> 17) Solve the following 0/1 Knapsack Problem using Dynamic Programming.
 There are five items whose weights and values are given in following arrays.
-Weight w[] = { 1,2,5,6,7 } Value v[] = {1, 6, 18, 22, 28} Show your equation and find out the optimal knapsack items for weight capacity of 11 units.
+Weight w[] = { 1,2,5,6,7 } Value v[] = {1, 6, 18, 22, 28} Show your equation and find out the optimal knapsack items for weight capacity of 11 units. </mark>

 To solve the **0/1 Knapsack Problem** using dynamic programming with the given items, we will follow these steps: